 To achieve our vision and ambition despite these challenges, we know that we need to employ some significantly different approaches and strategies across our entire business.
 These are mapped against our vision statements below.

-Over the next five years we will work towards achieving our vision of Healthy and Active People by investing our resources to support people's health and wellbeing taking a focussed approach to our high-cost services and the support we offer to people

-We will maximise the impact of our preventative work and will work with people to build on their own strengths and the resources they offer.
+Over the next five yearswe will work towards achieving our vision of Healthy and Active Peopleby • investing our resources to support people's health and wellbeing We will maximise the impact of our preventative work and will work with people to build on their own strengths and the resources they offer.
 We will look to invest resources in early help and preventative activities to support people's health and wellbeing.
-Investing our resources to support people's health and wellbeing will help to prevent or delay people's need for our high cost services.

-We will take a strengths-based approach when working with the most vulnerable members of our communities to help to mitigate against the reality that we will have to cut the amount of care that we may be able to provide.
-We recognise that problems cannot always be solved quickly and some people will require ongoing support over the course of their lifetime.
-Where this is the case, we will continue to provide support through our specialist services, whilst also building on and developing people's networks of support.
-We will strive to make sure that despite the challenges that we face, the support provided helps people get back to living independently wherever possible, is of good quality and is cost effective.

-• working in partnership to transform support for people

-There is a long record of organisations working together for the people of Cambridgeshire and we are only one part of this network.
+Investing our resources to support people's health and wellbeing will help to prevent or delay people's need for our high cost services. taking a focussed approach to ourhigh-cost services and the support we offer to people We will take a strengths-based approach when working with the most vulnerable members of our communities to help to mitigate against the reality that we will have to cut the amount of care that we may be able to provide.We recognise that problems cannot always be solved quickly and some people will require ongoing support over the course of their lifetime.
+Where this is the case, we will continue to provide support through our specialist services, whilst also building on and developingpeople's networks of support.
+We will strive to make sure that despite the challenges that we face, the support provided helps people get back to living independently wherever possible, is of good quality and is cost effective. • working in partnership to transform support for people There is a long record of organisations working together for the people of Cambridgeshire and we are only one part of this network.
 We will continue to build on this approach to ensure that people are at the centre of all we do and that organisational boundaries do not get in the way of providing help for people when they need it.
 We will work towards achieving our vision of Sustainable and Prosperous Places by: